USE THIS PAGE TO HELP DETERMINE IF YOUR BUSINESS SHOULD BE REPORTING ITS HAZARDOUS MATERIAL INVENTORY

-The following is a list of common exemptions from the health and safety code.
+The following is a list of common exemptions and their reporting thresholds.
 Items that meet these exemptions do not require reporting to CERS.
-Many business meet exemptions with some items but still require reporting on others.
-Please pay special attention as this can cause your business to run into issues if you are required to report but do not.
+Many business meet exemptions with some items, but still require reporting on others.
+Please pay special attention as this can cause your business to run into issues if you are required to report, but do not.

 - At minimum, you will be required to report once a year (annually) between Jan 1st and March 1st.
 Mark this deadline on your calendar as you will not be reminded.